 New York City-based countertenor Jordan Rutter enjoys a career embracing opera, concert repertoire, and contemporary work.
-Last season, Mr. Rutter made his joint company and role debut with Chicago Opera Theater as the principal character of Doodle in Stefan Weisman and David Coté’s critically acclaimed The Scarlet Ibis in the work’s 2019 Chicago premiere, and rejoined The American Opera Project and NYU for The Stonewall Operas, performing the roles of Rubes in The Community (Cummines / Greenberg) and Kenny in Outside (Blaskie / Christenfeld).
-Additional recent highlights of his work include his long association with Three Way (Paterson / Coté), which he workshopped with AOP in 2016.
-He performed in the work’s world premiere full production at Nashville Opera and the New York premiere, with the American Modern Ensemble, at Brooklyn Academy of Music (BAM).
-Mr. Rutter rejoined AME for his Merkin Hall debut in April 2017, performing excerpts from Three Way in concert, as well as for the work’s world premiere recording.
-In the fall of 2019, Mr. Rutter joined the roster of On Site Opera to sing the role of Miles in The Turn of the Screw, workshopped the role of Lola in Legendary (Rubinstein / Kim) with American Opera Projects, joined The Collegiate Singers as the alto soloist in Messiah, and sang a holiday concert of 17th-century music with La Fiocco.
-In 2020, Mr. Rutter makes his American Lyric Theater debut in a workshop of The Opposable Thumb (Ugay / Crouch), joins Cerddorion as the Sorceress in Dido & Aeneas, returns to the AOP / NYU Opera Writing Workshop and makes his Fort Worth Opera debut workshopping the role of Nero in Jim Lowe and Kelley Rourke’s new adaptation of Poppea.
+In 2019, Rutter made their joint company and role debut with Chicago Opera Theater as the principal character of Doodle in Stefan Weisman and David Coté’s critically acclaimed The Scarlet Ibis in the work’s 2019 Chicago premiere, and rejoined The American Opera Project and NYU for The Stonewall Operas, performing the roles of Rubes in The Community (Cummines / Greenberg) and Kenny in Outside (Blaskie / Christenfeld).
+Additional recent highlights include a long association withThree Way (Paterson / Coté), which Rutter workshopped with AOP in 2016.
+They performed in the work’s world premiere full production at Nashville Opera and the New York premiere, with the American Modern Ensemble, at Brooklyn Academy of Music (BAM).
+Rutter rejoined AME for their Merkin Hall debut in April 2017, performing excerpts from Three Way in concert, as well as for the work’s world premiere recording.
+In the fall of 2019, Rutter joined the roster of On Site Opera to sing the role of Miles in The Turn of the Screw, workshopped the role of Lola in Legendary (Rubinstein / Kim) with American Opera Projects, joined The Collegiate Singers as the alto soloist in Messiah, and sang a holiday concert of 17th-century music with La Fiocco.
+In 2020, Rutter made their American Lyric Theater debut in a workshop of The Opposable Thumb (Ugay / Crouch), joined Cerddorion as the Sorceress in Dido & Aeneas, returned to the AOP / NYU Opera Writing Workshop, and made their Fort Worth Opera debut workshopping the role of Nero in Jim Lowe and Kelley Rourke’s new adaptation of Poppea.

-Dedicated to the creation and performance of new music, Mr. Rutter has developed the roles of Lola (Legendary), Kyle (Three Way), and the title role of Ashima (Jing Jing Luo) with The American Opera Project.
-Since 2018, Mr. Rutter has worked with students and alumni of NYU Tisch School of the Arts to develop and perform short operas presented as The Dinner Party Operas and The Stonewall Operas.
-Mr. Rutter’s chamber music performances have included the world premieres of the cantata Lay By (Grana / Rummel) and the song draw | pull | drag (R.E.
+Dedicated to the creation and performance of new music, Rutter has developed the roles of Lola (Legendary), Kyle (Three Way), and the title role of Ashima (Jing Jing Luo) with The American Opera Project.
+Since 2018, Rutter has worked with students and alumni of NYU Tisch School of the Arts to develop and perform short operas presented as The Dinner Party Operas and The Stonewall Operas.
+Rutter’s chamber music performances have included the world premieres of the cantata Lay By (Grana / Rummel) and the song draw | pull | drag (R.E.
 Smith / Billey) for countertenor and solo cello.

-Additional highlights of Mr. Rutter’s operatic activity include Oberon in A Midsummer Night’s Dream with Opera on the Avalon, the Sorceress in Dido & Aeneas with the Hawaii Performing Arts Festival, and the role of Le fils de Macduff in the American French-language premiere of Ernest Bloch’s Macbeth.
+Additional highlights of Rutter’s operatic activity include Oberon in A Midsummer Night’s Dream with Opera on the Avalon, the Sorceress in Dido & Aeneas with the Hawaii Performing Arts Festival, and the role of Le fils de Macduff in the American French-language premiere of Ernest Bloch’s Macbeth.